Ocean Avenue (album): Release

 After Yellowcard finished performing on the Warped Tour in August, it went on a club tour in the US that was followed by a few radio show appearances.
 The music video for "Way Away" premiered on The O.C. on September 2, 2003.
 In October 2003, Yellowcard appeared at Shocktoberfest and on IMX before playing a handful of shows later that month.
 In November, the band went on a US tour with Less Than Jake and Fall Out Boy, and performed on Jimmy Kimmel Live!
 "Ocean Avenue" was released to radio on December 16, 2003.
 They opened 2004 with a Canadian tour with Eve 6 and Jersey.
 On March 3, 2004, the band appeared on The Tonight Show with Jay Leno.
 Around this time, Lewis was kicked out of the band and replaced by Mosely.
 In March and April 2004, the band went on a co-headlined a US tour with Something Corporate, and was supported by Steriogram and the Format.
 The band later toured Europe in May 2004 with Less Than Jake and the A.K.A.s.
 On May 18, 2004, Yellowcard appeared on Late Night with Conan O'Brien.
 "Way Away" was released as a single in the UK on May 31, 2004.

 In June 2004, "Only One" was released as a single; the CD version included an AOL Session version of "View from Heaven" and a live version of "Miles Apart".
 The music video for "Only One" was directed by Phil Harder and was filmed prior to the European tour.
 According to Key, the video was "a love story that is surrounded by a lot of chaos and confusion".
 After appearing at the main stage on Warped Tour, the band performed at the MTV Video Music Awards.
 They played a few European shows with New Found Glory before embarking on tours in Australia and Japan.
 "Ocean Avenue" was released as a single in the UK on September 6, 2004; the CD version included "Firewater", an acoustic version of "Way Away", and the music video for "Ocean Avenue".
-The video sees a woman steal something from Key, who then proceeds to chase her; he is in turn being chased by too villains, played by Mackin and Parsons.
+The video sees a woman steal something from Key, who then proceeds to chase her; he is in turn being chased by two villains, played by Mackin and Parsons.
 Around this time, "Believe" was released as a single to honor the anniversary of the September 11 attacks.
 In October and November 2004, the band went on a six-week tour of the US.